axelheer/nein-linq/README.md

                  });
 ```

-**New:** to be less verbose "Source translation" / "Result translation" can be used within a single bloated statement, if appropriate (Version `1.6.0`):
+***Note:*** to be less verbose "Source translation" / "Result translation" can be used within a single bloated statement, if appropriate:

 ```csharp
 Expression<Func<Course, CourseView>> selectCourse =